Lund259/WoW-Addon-Manager/README.md

   - The list can be sorted by clicking on the Column you want to sort it by.
   - You can also drag and drop the columns around if you don't like the default layout.
   - You can search and filter the list by typing in the search box.
 The list will update as you type.
-- Install Addons by selecting a zip file
+- Install Addons by selecting or dragging and dropping one or more .zip files or folders.
-  - The application will automatically extract, move and rename all the folders accordingly.
+  - The application will automatically extract, move and rename all the folders/zips accordingly.
-  - In the future i plan to implement some sort of online search to install addons from.
+  - You can select as many .zip files as you want and the application will take care of all the installations
+  - You can also drag and drop .zip files or folders containing addons into the "Addons tab" to automatically install all of them.
 - Uninstall Addons by selecting one or multiple addons from the list and clicking the "Uninstall Addons" button.
   - To select more than one addon you can: Drag the mouse, use CTRL + mouseclick or Shift.
 - Change your WoW installation folder at any time in the Settings menu.
   - When you change your installation folder the Addons list will automatically update.
-  - I plan to implement the ability to have multiple WoW installations at a time later.
+  - I plan to implement the ability to have multiple WoW installations at a time and easily switch between them.
 - The menu is accessible by clicking on the "hamburger button" in the top left corner.
 - The application will display a quick notification if newer releases are available on Github.
+- The What's New? tab displays information about the changes in the latest versions.

+All changes will be recorded in the [Changelog.md file](https://github.com/Lund259/WoW-Addon-Manager/blob/master/CHANGELOG.md)

 If you have any suggestions or find any bugs please submit them here on github.
 And feel free to contribute if you want.